 “These good moments can paint over the grey of dozens of years.
 You don’t understand it as well as I do.
 One day we will die and we won’t know real colors nor tastes nor smells anymore.
 We will only have the memories of the good times in the back of our minds.
 I will be able to stand there in the hopeless fade and say to myself that I was here with you and that I felt this way.
 Our little flame will keep us warm.
-Without each other we would drift forever, we would only open our mouths to scream at the dark.”
+Without each other we would drift forever, we would open our mouths only to scream at the dark.”

 I close my eyes and hold her cheek against my face.
 I hear her breathing deeply.
 Rainwater is trickling down my neck.

 “I had a dream that we were a family, Asier,” Alazne murmurs next to my ear.
 “I didn’t have to think about it, I saw myself holding our little baby girl.”